hervenivon/awesome-discoveries/docs/development/README.md

 # Development

 * Programming paradigms
   * [Goodbye, Object Oriented Programming](https://medium.com/@cscalfani/goodbye-object-oriented-programming-a59cda4c0e53) - That lecture helps to jolt away preconceived ideas that have been learned over the years OR simply point usual mistakes.
-Take a look. _(`OO`)_
+Take a look.
 * Code quality
   * [Code climate](https://codeclimate.com/quality/) - A lot of tools in the industry, give a try to this one.
 * Tutorials